-A lessor who so decides recognises all change to lease payments resulting from a rent concession in the same way as they would recognise a change under IFRS 16 if the change were not a change to the lease.
+Lessee may choose a practical solution of not to assess whether a rent concession granted directly due to the Covid-19 pandemic and meeting certain conditions should be regarded as a change to lease.
+Lessor who so decides recognises all change to lease payments resulting from a rent concession in the same way as they would recognise a change under IFRS 16 if the change were not a change to the lease.
+In March 2021, the Council extended the availability of the practical mechanism regarding rent concessions until June 2022.
+The change has been effective since 1 April 2021 with the option of early application.

-As at the balance sheet date, the Company did not identify any contracts for which it would have been able to use the solution under IFRS 16.
+As at the balance sheet date, the Company did not identify any contracts for which it would have been able to use the mechanism under IFRS 16.